james-o-dev/bitburner-scripts/README.md

     * Possibly higher money returns if this value is higher, due to having more free threads for higher value targets than using them on lower level ones.
     * "Value" (determined in `init.js`) is currently determined by the max-money multipied by hack chance and money returned from a single thread, divided by the sum of all operation times, for that server.
     * Play around with this, and also with the value calculation.
-  * `homeReserved`: Adjust if you need; Set to 0 if you don't need to reserve and ram at home; Recommended to at least reserve the value of `mem killall.js`.
+  * `homeReserved`: Adjust as needed; Set to 0 if you don't need to reserve ram at home; Recommended to reserve the value of `mem killall.js`, at the very least (for convenient killing all runnin scripts).
     * If none is reserved, you must manually kill `controller.js` before you can `run killall.js`

 Edit the constants at the top of `controller.js`; Some useful things to adjust:
   * `pollDelay`: Adds extra delay when polling; Acts as the minimum.
 May decrease for better spead at the expense of some stability (?)
+    * Play around with this.
   * `queueMaxLength`: Will attempt to keep the queue under this length; If the queue goes over this length, it will wait for a timestamp further along in the queue.
     * Play around with this.